hashkat/hashkat/docs/tutorial02.md

   model_weights: {random: 0.20, preferential: 0.20, entity: 0.20, preferential_entity: 0.20, hashtag: 0.20}
 ```

-Only relevant when using the *twitter* follow model.
-Will be described later.
+*model_weights* are only relevant when using the *twitter* follow model.
+Will be elaborated on later.

 ```python
   stage1_unfollow:
     false
 ```

-Inputting *true* will enable the program to flag entities in which a twitter user is following that are tweeting much more than others.
+Inputting *true* into *stage1_unfollow*  will enable the program to flag entities in which a twitter user is following that are tweeting much more than others.
 These flagged entities are at risk of being unfollowed by the entity following them later in the simulation.

 ```python
   unfollow_tweet_rate: